apache/skywalking-website/content/blog/2024-03-18-monitor-kubernetes-network-by-ebpf/index.md

 [Apache SkyWalking](https://skywalking.apache.org/) is an open-source Application Performance Management system that helps users gather logs, traces, metrics, and events from various platforms and display them on the UI.
-With version 9.7.0, SkyWalking can collect access logs from probes in multiple languages and from Kubernetes, generating corresponding topologies, links, and other data.
+With version 9.7.0, SkyWalking can collect access logs from probes in multiple languages and from Service Mesh, generating corresponding topologies, tracing, and other data.
 However, it could not initially collect and map access logs from applications in Kubernetes environments.
 This article explores how the 10.0.0 version of Apache SkyWalking employs eBPF technology to collect and store application access logs, addressing this limitation.

 ## Why eBPF?